Add Life and Color to Your Winter Landscape – and Year-Round!

 Evergreens to try: Evergreen Viburnum and Golden Cypress

 Two rows of shrubs, with trimmed and rounded evergreen shrubs on the outside of the borders, line the slightly curved walkway to this 3-bedroom, 2-bath Country home (House Plan #123-1000).

 Do you love the fairytale-esq look of vines growing up the side of a house?
 As pretty as it looks, you might have found out the hard way that it’s not exactly practical.
 Vines can block natural light coming into your home, damage the siding on your house, and give animals easy access to your roof.
 Not the fairytale you had in mind, eh?

 Instead, add a trellis with evergreen vines to your landscape plan.
 Now you can incorporate beautiful vines into your landscape without the issues they bring when they grow directly on your home.
 Try creating a trellis fence with vines for privacy or use a single trellis as a focal point.
 Even if your trellis is near the siding of your home, you can better control how large and where the vine grows.

 Evergreens to use: Fiveleaf Akebia and English Ivy

-An evergreen perennial, English ivy can be trained on trellises to serve as ornamental decoration on walls, for example.
-In the foreground are boxwood bushes, also common evergreen perennials in home landscaping.
+An evergreen perennial, English ivy can be trained on trellises to serve as ornamental decoration on walls, arches and more.
+Along the path are boxwood hedges, also common evergreen perennials in home landscaping.
 (Photo credit: Annie Spratt on Unsplash)

 Do you want your landscape to look like a famous European garden with carefully constructed and beautifully designed shrubs and hedges?
 Adding topiary to your landscape will achieve just that.
 Evergreen shrubs make the best plants for topiary as they have small leaves, and thick, dense foliage.
 You can shape them into whatever design you like, creating beautiful pieces that can be enjoyed year-round.